roytang/blog/content/replies/2012/12/c7ksbdz/index.md

 - Games
 ---

 Nah, I feel that way too.
 This year's sale isn't too exciting really.
-Or maybe it's just that there aren't many games I'd want to buy anymore. \n\nI miss those great achievement hunts they used to have.
+Or maybe it's just that there aren't many games I'd want to buy anymore.

+I miss those great achievement hunts they used to have.